 A serious watchmaking house always has something to show off at such an important event as Salon International de la Haute Horlogerie.
 This year, at SIHH 2011, the Swiss Manufacture has delivered a number of its own takes on an ‘everyday’ dress watch.
-Designed for persons that are absolutely certain that only the best is good enough (and even that with certain reservations), the watch makes a very strong impression of something that is more a work of art rather than an object of conspicuous consumption.
+Designed for persons that are certain that only the best is good enough (and even that with certain reservations), the Aronde 1954 makes a strong impression of something that is more a work of art rather than an object of conspicuous consumption.

-This relatively new job which is stamped with the legendary Hallmark of Geneva sign has already owned reputation of a well-designed and superbly (yet laconically) decorated mechanism.
-As small as it is (it measures just over 20 millimeters in diameter), the ultra-thin movement not only looks good in barrel-shaped timekeepers, but will probably be used to animate watches designed for ladies.
+This relatively new job which is stamped with the legendary Hallmark of Geneva sign has already owned the reputation of a well-designed and superbly (yet laconically) decorated mechanism.
+As small as it is (it measures just over 20 millimeters in diameter), the ultra-thin movement not only looks good in barrel-shaped timekeepers but will probably be used to animate watches designed for ladies.

-Perhaps, its only problem is rather unimpressive power reserve of just 40 hours: for a modern mechanism, this is just not enough.
+Perhaps, its only problem is a rather unimpressive power reserve of just 40 hours: for a modern mechanism, this is just not enough.

 The new timekeeper is delivered in a uniquely shaped case, also made of rose gold.